christian-brindley/jwtpop/README.md

 ### Challenge

-The mobile device initially sends a request to the authenticate endpoint at Access Manager, requesting the jwtpop authentication service.
+The mobile device initially sends a request to the authenticate endpoint at Access Management, requesting the jwtpop authentication service.
 AM will respond with an HttpCallback, which creates a 401 response with a random challenge in the **WWW-Authenticate** header, along with an **authId** value to pass back with the challenge response.

 ##### HTTP request
 ```